sacktock/Compiler-Designs-Coursework/README.md

 - Brackets '(' or ')' have no children and are always leaves in the parse tree.
 - Constants are also always leaves.
 - Predicates always have the children '(', followed by 'a' variables (where 'a' is the arity of the predicate), and a ')'.
+- **note:** commas ',' are removed during the lexical analysis so won't show up anywhere in the syntax tree.
 - The equality symbol will always have exactly two children - both either a constant or a variable.

 # additional info